CHARD: Clinical Health-Aware Reasoning Across Dimensions for Text Generation Models: Annotation Details

 Human annotation for {\DatasetName} was done via paid crowdworkers on AMT, who were from Anglophone countries.
 They were selected through a series of qualification tests on a small subset of the samples, and have a history of high approval rates ($>95$\%) and good performance on related tasks.
 Based on initial annotations and performance on the qualification tests, workers were only re-hired if their performance was sufficient over time and they reliably followed the given instructions.
 The annotators were paid variable amounts (with periodic bonuses over time) depending on their performance and consistency, and the pay for all workers exceeds the minimum wage for the USA.

 The workers were asked to write passages (that include explanations) that are as specific and factually accurate as possible, describing how a specific dimension attribute relates to the given condition.
-Each HIT page contains a single condition + dimension attribute combination, and they write a single passage which fills in the given template with an explanation.
-In the instructions, we describe each dimension in detail, and include several examples of correct and incorrect passages (in regards to medical/factual accuracy, brevity and readability, and informativeness).
+Each HIT (annotation page) contains a single condition + dimension attribute combination, and they write a single passage that fills in the given template with an explanation.
+In the instructions, we describe each dimension in detail, and include several examples of correct and incorrect passages (regarding medical/factual accuracy, brevity/readability, and informativeness).
 We also encourage them to consult useful and trusted clinical resources such as MayoClinic, CDC, WebMD, and Healthline, if necessary, while writing the explanation.

-HTML templates which include instructions and examples can be found in the submitted supplementary .zip files.
+Annotations were manually examined by the authors as they came in, and annotators were asked to improve their explanations if necessary.
+Annotators with consistently poor annotations were asked to stop annotating, and their completed annotations were re-annotated by others.
+At the end of the data collection process, the authors manually examined a large subset of {\DatasetName}, ensuring sufficiently high quality of annotations in terms of medical accuracy, informativeness, and readability.